reimar22/guides/docs/source/index.rst

 You can download a WORKSHEET document to help you fill in the requiered details here: :download:`IDPV WORKSHEET </pdf/IDPV_WORKSHEET.docx>`

+.. important:: To use the Offline mode, it is needed at least one crypto operation with the virtual card, for example sign a document.
+To check if it working, check the C:\ProgramData\Thales\IDPrimeVirtual.
+You should have a folder for each card the user has.
+Inside the folder, there are 3 files: Hg / Uc / Ud.

 Watch the following video to see the user experience when using IDPrime Virtual solution: